AdamDivall/CfCT-Amazon-GuardDuty/readme.md

 # Integrating Amazon GuardDuty with Customizations for Control Tower

+Test

 The CloudFormation Template and Lambda Function have been adapted from the original source [AWS Service Catalog Reference Architectures](https://s3.amazonaws.com/aws-service-catalog-reference-architectures/security/guardduty/deploy_guardduty.yml) and the associated [blog post](https://aws.amazon.com/blogs/mt/automating-amazon-guardduty-deployment-in-aws-control-tower/).